MD-CWI/afivo-streamer/documentation/transport_data.md

 * Data for specific collisions, either selected by type or by name.
 By default ionization and attachment processes are included.

 One still has to define the reactions before the file can be used as input for the afivo-streamer code, see @ref td-format

+A more advanced way to compute transport data is to download an offline version of a Boltzmann solver and compute the data locally, for example using [BOLSIG+](http://www.bolsig.laplace.univ-tlse.fr/download.html) (Windows), [BOLSIG-](http://www.bolsig.laplace.univ-tlse.fr/download.html) (linux), or [particle_swarm](https://gitlab.com/MD-CWI-NL/particle_swarm).
+When input data is linearly interpolated, it is best to compute a large number of data points to reduce interpolation errors, in particular in the rate coefficients, which are often far from linear.
+Another option is to enable cubic interpolation of the input data, see @ref td-interpolation.

 # Transport data format {#td-format}